Magnesium is often an underrated and forgotten mineral that is crucial for heart health.

 Roughly 80% of Americans have a magnesium deficiency, which can lead to high blood pressure or kidney issues.
 There are plenty of heart-healthy sources of magnesium to make sure you keep electrolytes going and stay energized.

-We wanted to share a few of the best heart-healthy sources of magnesium to help readers get more of this key mineral.
+So, we wanted to share a few of the best heart-healthy sources of magnesium to help readers get more of this key mineral.

 5 Heart-Healthy Sources of Magnesium